-Seascape Caribbean was contracted by the Oracabessa Foundation in 2017 to develop and implement a coral garden programme for the newly fisher-initiated White River Fish Sanctuary in the high-tourism Ocho Rios area of Jamaica.
+Seascape Caribbean was contracted by the Oracabessa Foundation in 2017 to develop and implement a coral nursery programme for the newly fisher-initiated White River Fish Sanctuary in the high tourism Ocho Rios area of Jamaica.

-- The coastal ecosystems of Ocho Rios have been heavily impacted by coastal development, dredging and reclamation decades.
+The coastal ecosystems of Ocho Rios have been heavily impacted by coastal development for decades.

-- Propagate and plant 1000 branching Acroporid corals per year into target areas for maximized recruitment of juvenile fish and shellfish.
+Propagate and plant 1000 branching Acroporid corals per year into target areas for maximized recruitment of juvenile fish and shellfish.
 To date, 1000 staghorn coral fragments have been nursery grown and planted to nearby reefs.

-- Train fishers to maintain coral nurseries and out-planted corals, and to tend (garden) the surrounding reef.
-Three such gardeners have been trained through the support of Sandals Resorts and the World Bank's PPCR programme.
+Train fishers to maintain coral nurseries and out-planted corals, and to tend (garden) the surrounding reef.
+Three such gardeners have been trained to date.